Cast in bronze, Approx: h 6.5cm x w 3cm x d 0.7cm, weight 85g

 Once the wax design was created, it was surrounded in a 5 layers of special heat resistant plaster.
 Other students had pieces to cast, so several were combined in a single mould, connected by wax tubes to let air escape and bronze flow between the designs.
 This plaster mould was fired in a kiln upside down to let the wax run out, leaving a void in the shape of the talisman.

 The master cast was filled with liquid bronze in the foundry which you can see in this video.
 Ignore the sound effects which were my from my fellow students as we all watched the casting process.

-After casting the medal still had parts of the bronze tree and other imperfection which I removed with a hammer and flat ended chisel.
+After casting, the Talisman still had parts of the bronze tree and other imperfection which I removed with a hammer and flat ended chisel.

 The next step was to smooth the surface using files and then emery paper.

 I kept my "wee man" on my workbench but I realised he was constantly being borrowed by other students.
-Then people at the mindfulness class asked if I could make them a medal.
+Then people at the mindfulness class asked if I could make them a talisman.

 As owners touch them and rub them, their medal will develop a unique patination reflecting how the owners have touched them.

-Click here if you would like to buy your own Wellness Medal.
+Click here if you would like to buy your own Wellness Talisman.